In this tutorial, you will find out about essential data types, for example, int, float, char, etc. in C programming.

 If you need to use a large number, you can use a type specifier long.
 Here’s how:

-long long b;
+long a; long long b; long double c;

 Here variables a and b can store integer values.
 And, c can store a floating-point number.